ARMmbed/mbed-os-5-docs/docs/tools/debug/debug_intro.md

 ### Debugging your project

-To debug your project, you first need to start a <a href="/docs/v5.7/tools/setting-up-a-local-debug-toolchain.html#running-a-debug-server" target="_blank">debug server</a>.
+To debug your project, you first need to start a [debug server](/docs/v5.7/tools/setting-up-a-local-debug-toolchain.html#running-a-debug-server).
 This is often exposed as a setting in your IDE under 'Remote debugging' or 'Debug server'.

 - When using pyOCD, set the full path to the `pyocd-gdbserver` binary, and do not set arguments.
 - When using OpenOCD, set the full path to the `openocd` binary, and set the arguments for your development board.
-(See <a href="/docs/v5.7/tools/setting-up-a-local-debug-toolchain.html#openocd" target="_blank">the instructions</a>.)
+(See [the instructions](/docs/v5.7/tools/setting-up-a-local-debug-toolchain.html#openocd).)

 Next, you need to configure GDB.